 Our first key design decision that we made for our project was to implement auto graded questions.
 This enables instant feedback for students while saving professors and TAs time on grading.
 This decision is crucial as it supports one of our goals of providing students with immediate feedback about their assignments, while also allowing professors and TAs to focus more on teaching rather than grading.
 Another key design decision was to incorporate randomized questions by using randomized parameters within questions, making each attempt unique for students.
 This is essential, as it ensures students have unlimited practice opportunities with varying question parameters, allowing them to gain a further understanding of core concepts.
 Finally, our last key design decision was using Prairielearn as the project's main platform, as it allows for us to use question randomization and autograding.
-Choosing Prairielearn for our project allows us to utilize its fully modular capabilities to create questions that are randomly generated with randomized parameters like Canvas.
+Choosing Prairielearn for our project allowed us to utilize its fully modular capabilities to create questions that are randomly generated with randomized parameters that can be automatically graded by Prairielearn, unlike alternatives like Canvas.